guildai/guildai/guild/tests/copy-sourcecode.md

 When we run `downstream-conflict` we see the conflict.

     >>> run("guild run downstream-conflict -y")
-    Resolving upstream
+    Resolving operation:upstream
-    Using run ... for upstream resource
+    Using run ... for operation:upstream
     WARNING: .../config.yml already exists, skipping copy

 The `downstream-fixed` operation is configured to exclude `config.yml`